 There may be no better way to learn about the cultural diversity of San Francisco neighborhoods than to sample their culinary delights.
-Indulging in The City by the Bay’s food, culture and history will give you insight into its popularity both as a place to live and as a tourist destination.
+Indulging in The City by the Bay’s food scene — and its culture and history — will give you insight into its popularity both as a place to live and as a tourist destination.

 San Francisco food tours are a great way to participate in — and not just observe — The City.
 Many different companies offer guided tours, but if you’re food-savvy, you may just want to set out on your own to discover and savor at your own pace.
 For those still getting their foodie footing, though, the tours are entertaining, educational and well worth the cost.
 That reminds, though: whichever way you choose, you should wear comfortable shoes… and elastic waist pants also might be a good idea.

 There are several different food tour destinations sure to enhance your San Francisco Bay Area vacation or visit.
 The hardest part is deciding where to start!
 Some of your options are set out below so you can read through them all or click on a link to skip to a particular destination:

 Grab your best appetite, and let’s get going!

 San Francisco’s Ferry Building Marketplace is one of the best places to get a taste of San Francisco’s exciting local food culture, and it is extremely easy to visit.
 At the center of the city’s transit hub, it is accessible by the ferry system, BART and MUNI, whose historic trolley cars (the F-line) even stop directly in front.
 There are over 50 shops in the venue’s marketplace, a large percentage of which are unique to the San Francisco Bay Area.
 There is also a fabulous farmer’s market hosted here year-round on Tuesdays and Saturdays, with Thursday and Sunday markets added seasonally.
 Be advised it’s quite popular – approximately 10-15,000 faithful shoppers attend each week!